 What to Expect in the NICU

-After your baby is born, medical staff will assess whether your baby needs special care in the NICU.
-Babies are admitted to NICU for a variety of reasons, including premature birth, respiratory difficulties, infection, low blood sugar, jaundice or birth defects.
+After your baby is born, medical staff will assess whether he or she needs special care in the NICU.
+Babies are admitted to the NICU for a variety of reasons, including premature birth, respiratory difficulties, infection, low blood sugar, jaundice and birth defects.

 Tests conducted in the NICU include:

-- Complete blood count (CBC) measures white and red blood cells
+- Complete blood count (measures white and red blood cells)

 - Blood sugar or blood glucose

-- Blood gas tests help us determine the level of help your baby needs with breathing
+- Blood gas tests (determines the level of help needed for breathing issues)

-- APGAR scoring is used to assess a NICU baby’s condition and response to resuscitation at one and five minutes after birth.
-Premature babies often score low because they have low muscle tone and a weak cry.
-APGAR scores are given in different categories such as general condition, heart rate, breathing, muscle tone and reflexes
+- APGAR scoring, which is used to assess a baby’s condition and response to resuscitation at one and five minutes after birth.
+Premature babies often score low due to low muscle tone and a weak cry.
+APGAR scores are given in different categories such as general condition, heart rate, breathing, muscle tone and reflexes.

 Individualized Treatment and Care

-Because each baby is unique, the NICU team will prepare an individualized plan of recommended care.
+Because every baby is unique, the NICU team prepares an individualized care plan for every baby on the unit.
 The length of your baby's stay will depend on the severity of his or her condition, weight, gestational age and the readiness of you and your family to provide care at home.

 The head NICU nurse will keep you informed of your baby's developments, but please feel free to ask any member of the NICU team about your baby's condition and treatment plan.
-It’s often helpful to appoint a family member or close friend to be the one person who updates other family members and friends about your baby’s condition.
-We want all your energies focused on your recovery from delivery, time spent with your baby, and staying close with your baby’s NICU healthcare team.
+It is often helpful to appoint a family member or close friend to update family and friends on your baby’s condition.
+We want all your energy focused on recovery from delivery, time spent with your baby and staying close with your baby’s NICU team.